-The Group is subject to zakat according to the regulations of the General Authority of Zakat and Tax (GAZT) in the Kingdom of Saudi Arabia.
+The Group is subject to zakat according to the regulations of the Zakat, Tax and Customs Authority (ZATCA) in the Kingdom of Saudi Arabia.
 The Group files its zakat returns on a consolidated basis, starting from the financial year ended 31 December 2009 and thereafter, where it includes the Company and its subsidiaries due to the fact that the Group is one economic entity wholly owned and managed by the Company.

-The Group has filed its zakat returns with GAZT for the years through 2019 and settled its zakat thereon.
+The Group has filed its zakat returns with ZATCA for the years through 2020 and settled its zakat thereon.
 During the year ended 31 December 2016, the Group submitted adjusted zakat returns for the years 2013 and 2014, as a result of restatement of the consolidated financial statements for the said years.

-The Group has finalized its zakat status for the years up to 2008.
-The Group has received zakat and withholding tax assessments for the years 2009, 2010, 2011 and 2014 to 2018 that showed additional zakat and withholding tax liabilities of SR 160 million and SR 159 million respectively, which have been appealed against by the Group at the Preliminary and Higher Appeal Committees.
-Recently, the Higher Appeal Committee has issued certain rulings in favor of the company related to zakat and withholding tax disputes.
-Management believes that it has sufficient grounds to contest the matters included in the assessments and the eventual outcome of the appeal process will not result in any significant liability.
+The Group has finalized its zakat status for the years up to 2009.
+The Group has received zakat and withholding tax assessments that showed additional zakat liabilities for the year 2010, 2011 and 2014 to 2018 of SR 157 million and additional withholding tax liabilities for the year 2010 and 2011 of SR 155 million, which have been appealed against by the Group at the Preliminary and Higher Appeal Committees.
+In April 2021, the group received an unfavorable ruling from General Secretariat of tax committees "GSTC" with respect to withholding tax assessments for the years 2010 and 2011 which is not consistent with the previous favorable ruling for 2008 and 2009.
+Based on that the Group has submitted a reconsideration request to GSTC.
+On 23 January 2022 GSTC upheld the ruling against the Group.
+The Group believes that this ruling will not result into any additional provisions.